verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

 1. Verify the Verrazzano Helidon application operator pod is running.

    ```
-   $ kubectl get pods -n verrazzano-system | grep verrazzano-helidon-app-operator
+   $ kubectl get pods -n verrazzano-system | grep '^NAME\|verrazzano-helidon-app-operator'

+   NAME                                                     READY   STATUS    RESTARTS   AGE
-   verrazzano-helidon-app-operator-d746d7bc6-67th8          1/1     Running   0          20h
+   verrazzano-helidon-app-operator-d746d7bc6-67th8          1/1     Running   0          2h
    ```

-   A single verrazzano-helidon-app-operator manages the lifecycle of all Helidon based applications within the cluster.
+   A single `verrazzano-helidon-app-operator` manages the lifecycle of all Helidon based applications within the cluster.

-   The table below is an example of the Kubernetes objects that might be created to managing a Helidon application's lifecycle.
+   The table below is an example of the Kubernetes objects that would typically be created to managing a Helidon application's lifecycle.

    |Namespace        |Name                                                  |Kind       |
    |-----------------|------------------------------------------------------|-----------|